Nuitka/Nuitka-website/doc/doc/roadmap.rst

    compilation with Nuitka through such files.

    The next step is to document these file formats, potentially define a schema for them and check it.
+We might have to change the format to make this possible.

 ************
  Standalone